aidaa-m/brown-dwarf-detector/README.md

 2. `src/detector.py` – Image Differencing and Detection
   This module contains the core function detect_moving_objects, which:
-  -loads two images and aligns the second to the first using reproject:
+  - loads two images and aligns the second to the first using reproject:
-  -substracts global backgound offset by removing image medians;
+  - substracts global backgound offset by removing image medians;
-  -computates the absolute pixel-wise difference and thresholds based on Nσ (adaptive) -applies morphological dilation and a size filter to retain valid candidates -outputs a binary mask of significant changes to retain valid candidates -outputs a binary mask of significant changes and saves RA/Dec coordinates via WCS
+  - computates the absolute pixel-wise difference and thresholds based on Nσ (adaptive)
+  - applies morphological dilation and a size filter to retain valid candidates
+  - outputs a binary mask of significant changes to retain valid candidates
+  - outputs a binary mask of significant changes and saves RA/Dec coordinates via WCS

 3. `src/save.py` – WCS Coordinate Conversion
  The function save_candidate_coordinates: